efthimisVaf/supermarket/README.md

 ### Update an Existing Product [PUT]

 You may update an existing product using this action.
-It takes a JSON object containing any of the following properties that need to be updated, another JSON object containing a brand id, and a collection of JSON objects with the supplier(s) id(s).
+It takes a JSON object containing the following properties.
+#####Omitted properties will be converted to null if not mandatory.

 + barcode (string - mandatory) - The product's barcode.
 + name (string - mandatory) - The product's name.